debiki/talkyard-prod-one/README.md

 OpenAuth login
 ----------------

-Probably you want login with Facebook, Gmail and maybe Twitter and GitHub to work.
+You want login with Facebook, Gmail and maybe Twitter and GitHub to work?
 Here's how.

 However, we haven't written easy to follow instructions for this yet.
 Send us an email: `hello at talkyard.io`, mention OpenAuth, and we'll hurry up.